KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\main\routes.py:14`

 **Description**:
-The `home` method in the `routes.py` file of the EeazyCRM application likely serves as the entry point or landing page for the CRM system, providing users with an initial interface or dashboard upon accessing the application.
+The 'home' method in the file routes.py of the EeazyCRM application seems to be responsible for rendering the home page of the application.
+It's likely called when a user navigates to the home page of the application.

 ---